ZAAI-com/Jekyll-AEO/docs/SETUP_PROMPT.md

 - **Speakable schema**: Add `speakable: true` to front matter for voice-assistant-friendly pages.
 - **Exclude pages**: Set `markdown_copy: false` in any page's front matter to skip markdown generation.
 - **Validate after builds**: Run `bundle exec jekyll aeo:validate` after future builds.
+- **Re-run this prompt**: This setup prompt is safe to re-run on an already-configured site to check for optimization opportunities (schema migration, cleanup, new features).
 - **Full docs**: <https://zaai.com/jekyll-aeo>

 Offer to add front matter examples (`faq:`, `howto:`, `speakable: true`) to existing pages if the user wants.